Women’s Mental Health: Projects and Collaborations

 Dr. Amy Gagliardi and honorary member of McLean’s Board of Trustees Jeanne Blake participated in a virtual conversation at The Boston Club.
 The event was entitled “Foster Resilience: Build A High Performance Culture.”
 Together they discussed the science behind building resilience and outlined three ways to build resilience during challenging times: creating connections, helping others, and practicing gratitude.

 Co-chaired by Carroll C.D.
 Pierce and Kristine M. Trustey, our Women’s Mental Health Leadership Council has grown to include more than 100 members.
-The group provides philanthropic support for the center while raising awareness for women’s mental health issues.
+The group provides philanthropic support for the division while raising awareness for women’s mental health issues.
 The council’s On Women’s Minds luncheon events continue to focus on topics of pressing importance to women and girls.
 Topics have included “Promoting Resiliency: What Borderline Personality Treatments Can Teach Us All,” “Across a Woman’s Lifespan: Depression and Treatments That Work,” and “Women and Alcohol: What Every Woman Should Know.”

 Drs.
 Shelly Greenfield and Kimberlyn Leary served on the steering committee of the Harvard University and University of Michigan joint summit on the opioid epidemic that took place in October 2019.
 The summit was under the leadership of Mary Bassett, MD, director of Harvard’s FXB Center for Health and Human Rights and former New York City Health Commissioner.
 Drs.
 Greenfield and Leary were interviewed by Dr. Bassett for the Harvard T.H.
 Chan School of Public Health’s podcast.
 Listen to Dr. Greenfield’s episode and Dr. Leary’s episode.